maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ### Line Length (Measure)

+> Modular scales are a tool, they’re not magic.
+They’re not going to work for every measurement, and that’s okay.
+Math is no substitute for an experienced designer’s eye, but it can provide both hints and constraints for decision making.
+Consider the scale’s numbers educated suggestions.
+Round them if you like (22.162 becomes 22).
+Combine them (3.56 + 16 = 19.56).
+Or as we saw me do here, break from the scale entirely.

+\- [More Meaningful Typography][Meaningful Typography] by Tim Brown

+**Step 1**: Decide on an optimal character range.

 For line length the following character ranges seem to be the best ones to use:

 1. 45 to 75 characters.